William C. Harris (Illinois politician)

 William C. Harris (May 7, 1921 – December 30, 2004) was an American businessman and politician.

 Biography

 Born in Pontiac, Illinois, Harris served in the United States Navy during World War II.
 He then worked for his family's funeral home in Pontiac, Illinois and was in the insurance business.
 He served in the Illinois House of Representatives from 1955 to 1961 and was a Republican.
 Harris then served in the Illinois State Senate from 1961 to 1977.
 In 1968, Harris unsuccessfully ran for Auditor of Public Accounts.
+He was the president of the Illinois Senate during the 78th Illinois General Assembly.
 In 1976, he unsuccessfully ran for Illinois Secretary of State.
 In 1977, Harris was appointed Illinois Commissioner of Banks and Trust Companies.